quality icon

 Minimum car insurance requirements in Tennessee

-Whether you’re purchasing a policy for the first time or relocating to Tennessee, it’s important to understand the state’s liability coverage requirements.
+Whether you’re buying your first insurance policy or just moved to Tennessee, it’s important to understand the state’s car insurance requirements.

 • Bodily injury per person: $25,000